Skip to content

 March 30, 2026

-Mars Facts: Everything We Know About the Red Planet
+Mars Facts: Everything You Need to Know About the Red Planet

-Mars has captivated human imagination for centuries — from ancient astronomers who tracked its reddish wandering across the night sky to the engineers who landed Perseverance in Jezero Crater.
-It's the most explored planet beyond Earth, with over 50 missions launched since the 1960s.
-Today, active rovers and orbiters send back data daily.
-Here's what we've learned, drawn from NASA's Planetary Fact Sheets and decades of mission science.
+Mars is the fourth planet from the Sun and the most explored world beyond Earth.
+Named after the Roman god of war for its blood-red appearance, Mars has captivated human imagination for centuries — from ancient astronomers who tracked its reddish wandering across the night sky to the engineers who landed Perseverance in Jezero Crater.
+With over 50 missions launched since the 1960s, active rovers and orbiters send back new data daily.
+This complete guide covers everything we know about Mars: its size, diameter, surface area, physical features, atmosphere, water, moons, and the ongoing search for life — all drawn from NASA's Planetary Fact Sheets and decades of mission science.

 Photo credit: Unsplash